carmeloevoli/carmeloevoli.github.io/_pages/happj.md

 + Our *weekly* meetings serve as a platform for discussing the latest papers and findings in High-Energy Cosmic Rays, Gamma and Neutrino Astrophysics, but also to share exciting new results, puzzles about some difficulties you can't overcome, or simply your enthusiasm for a new field you found about.

-+ *Time:* Every Thursday at 2:15 PM, Fontana Luminosa Local Time.
++ *Time:* Every Thursday at 2:15 PM, L'Aquila Local Time.

 + *Location:* [GSSI Red Building](https://maps.app.goo.gl/L4EbHgcBQQ88w7nx6) (the building formerly known as Ex-INPS), Floor -1.